 - America was only in World War I for about a year officially, from April 1917 to November, 1918.
 It ended as soon as the army turned up in Europe, though that's because Imperial Germany risked and lost everything on the Ludendorff Offensive because they knew they needed to win before the US Army arrived.

 - Russian Communism from Red October to Mikhail Gorbachev was only 74 years, that is 1917 to 1991.
 (The actual Soviet Union lasted for only 69 years, since it wasn't founded until 1922.)
-It just felt like forever.
-74 years is long enough to be born, live a long life, and die without having known anything different.
-So for quite a few, it may as well have been forever.
-Nevertheless, you could very easily be born under Czar Nicholas II and live to see the breakup of the Soviet Union.
+You could very easily be born under Czar Nicholas II and live to see the breakup of the Soviet Union.

 - A famous example of a man who saw both the birth and death of USSR: Sergey Mikhalkov, the author of the lyrics to both the anthem of the USSR and the post-Communist anthem of the Russian Federation, born in 1913 Russian Empire and died in 2009 Russian Federation.